Shingles Guide

 UPDATE: Denosumab has been removed from the list of immunosuppressive medications contraindicated with Zostavax as there is currently not enough evidence to suggest it is a contraindication to Zostavax.[2][8]

-There is currently no data on the use of Shingrix in pregnant women (Category B2).
+There is currently no data on the use of Shingrix during pregnancy (Category B2).

 Shingrix causes moderately high rates of local and systemic infections.
 Common reactions include: injection-site pain (up to 79%), redness (up to 39%), and swelling (up to 26%) and systemic symptoms such as fatigue and myalgia (up to 46%), headache (up to 39%), shivering (up to 28%), fever (up to 22%), and gastrointestinal symptoms (up to 18%).